marano/blog/_posts/2014-07-18-starting-with-graph-databases-using-neo4j-and-rails.markdown

 ## So, what is a graph?

 Mathematically speaking, a graph is just a collection of vertices and edges.
-Or if you don't like math, a graph is a set of nodes and relationships that connect them.
+Or if you don't like math, a set of nodes and relationships that connect them.
 Graphs represent entities with nodes (vertices), and the way that entities relate with each other are expressed by relationships (edges).